karx/karx.github.io/kaaro/README.md

 ## Favorite topics
 * Have queried the entire open knowledge graph of the web?
 [Wikidata](/Wikidata)
 * Want to tango with HTML Canvas? [kCanvas](/kCanvas)
-* Want to build the most re-usable component for the web?
+* Want to build the re-usable composable component for the web?
 [Webcomponents](/WebComponents)

 ## Social profiles: